Verse-by-Verse Study

 Have you “set your heart on things above where Christ is seated at the right hand of God” (Col 3:1).

-Colossians 2:13 When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
+Colossians 2:13 [Before risen with Christ] When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
 He forgave us all our sins.
 NIV

 2:13 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses NKJV